 Open Forum (15 minutes)

-Harnessing the Power of Social Networking Sites for Character Education Mrs. Sunita Aron, Resident Editor, Hindustan Times, Lucknow (20 minutes)
+3. Harnessing the Power of Social Networking Sites for Character Education: Mrs. Sunita Aron, Resident Editor, Hindustan Times, Lucknow (20 minutes)

 Open Forum (15 minutes)

-12:00 noon to 01:00 pm: Plenary Session 3: Civil Society and its impact on Quality Education
+12:15 pm to 01:00 pm: Plenary Session 3: Role of Government and Civil Society in Quality Education

 Lunch Break: 01:30 pm to 02:30 pm